Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 and I teased him a lot about it

-Well, we teased him during it and we.
+It, and we teased him during it.
+Exactly.

 put it on the back burner.

-So we have had a lot of time
+And so we had so had a lot of time

 to sort of process it.